rapid7/insightconnect-plugins/plugins/palo_alto_cortex_xdr/help.md

 # Version History

+* 2.2.1 - Fix issue in Get Incidents trigger where fields with null values were causing trigger to fail
 * 2.2.0 - New action Get XQL Query Results | Update SDK to insightconnect-python-3-38-slim-plugin:4
 * 2.1.1 - Fix issue in Monitor Incident Events task where fields with null values aren't removed from incidents leading to validation errors
 * 2.1.0 - New task Monitor Incident Events